 Some of these problems may be more likely to pop up in Blue Nose Pit Bulls who were bred with a focus on their coloring rather than their overall health.
-So even if you’re looking for a Red Nose Pit, be wary of breeders who aggressively promote their Blue Nose Pitbulls since they may be more concerned with money than with the dog’s personality.
+So even if you’re looking for Red Nose Pitbull puppies, be wary of breeders who aggressively promote their Blue Nose Pitbulls since they may be more concerned with money than with the dog’s personality.

 How to Care for a Red Nose Pit Bull